symfony/symfony-docs/best_practices/creating-the-project.rst

     Use Composer and Symfony Flex to create and manage Symfony applications.

-`Composer`_ is the package manager used by modern PHP application to manage their dependencies. `Symfony Flex`_ is a Composer plugin designed to automate some of the most common tasks performed in Symfony applications.
+`Composer`_ is the package manager used by modern PHP applications to manage their dependencies. `Symfony Flex`_ is a Composer plugin designed to automate some of the most common tasks performed in Symfony applications.
 Using Flex is optional but recommended because it improves your productivity significantly.